-Lynne Truss, Eats, Shoots & Leaves: The Zero Tolerance Approach to Punctuation.
+Lynne Truss, Eats, Shoots & Leaves: The Zero Tolerance Approach to Punctuation

-Spelling mistakes and slip-ups happen to everyone; you only have to Google 'hilarious typos' and be kept amused for hours.
-(If you want further language-related entertainment you should follow @HilariousTypos on Twitter, a feed dedicated to publicising amusing errors and spelling calamities.)
+Spelling mistakes and slip-ups happen to everyone; you only have to Google 'hilarious typos' to be kept amused for hours.
+(If you want further language-related entertainment, you should follow @HilariousTypos on X/Twitter, a feed dedicated to publicising amusing errors and spelling calamities.)
 So, how can you avoid having your work added to one of the many 'Top 30 best typos' lists?

-Proofreading.
-It sounds simple enough but thoroughly and effectively checking the work of the translatiors (and others) for mistakes can be a real challenge.
-It is all too easy when reviewing work to read what was intended to be written, rather than reading what is actually written on the page.
+Proofreading sounds simple enough, but thoroughly and effectively checking the work of the translators (and others) for mistakes can be a real challenge.
+It is all too easy when reviewing work to read what was intended rather than what is actually written on the page.